cemaygun/zybodevelopment/README.md

 **The Purpose**

 The purpose of this task is to build a led blink project.
 It targets the leds which are connected to PL part.
 These LEDs are LD0, LD1, LD2, LD3 on Zybo Z7-20.
 PS (ARM Cortex-A9) communicates with PL via AXI interface.
-Therefore, in Vivado 2019.1 was used for hardware design.
+Vivado 2019.1 and Xilinx SDK were used for hardware and software design respectively.

 **HW design**